miahj1/University-Database-using-Microsoft-Access/README.md

 The process for making this database is described as follows:
 - Created relationships and constraints using an Entity Relationship Diagram.
 - Created a relational schema to meet the business needs of the theoretical university.
+- Developed the entity relationship diagram and relational schema in LaTeX using the TiKZ `er` package.
 - Implemented the entity relationship diagram and relational schema in Microsoft Access.
 - Addedrandomly generated data into the database.
 - Developed SQL queries to fetch data concerning . . .